 The Provost and Vice President for Academic Affairs reports to the President and is the Chief Academic Officer.
 The Provost is the Senior Vice President and, as such, serves as Acting President in the President's absence.

-The Provost is responsible for the academic integrity of the campus, the academic departments, faculty development, academic policy development and implementation, the assessment and accreditation of academic programs, the Library, and the fiscal management of the academic enterprise.
-This includes responsibility for the development and implementation of the institutional Academic Strategic Plan.
-The Provost provides leadership on matters of retention, promotion, tenure and recruitment of faculty, The Provost's office is located in the Administration Building.
+The Provost is responsible for the academic integrity of the campus, the academic departments, faculty development, academic policy development and implementation, the assessment and accreditation of academic

 Associate Provost and Accreditation Liaison Officer - Dr. Graham Benton